-- It is recommended that women purchase an inexpensive "masculine" item to leave visible in their vehicles.
+- It's recommended that women purchase an inexpensive "masculine" item to leave visible in their vehicles.

 - If you see another motorist stranded on the road, do not stop to help.
 Drive to the nearest phone and notify the police.

-- Consider getting a cellular phone so you can call for assistance in an emergency.
+- Consider getting a cell phone so you can call for assistance in an emergency.

 - If your car is carjacked, give the carjacker your car.
-Your life and health are worth more than a car.
+Your life and health are worth more than the car.